-Poison Control is a useful tool.
-However, the reality is the exact chemical composition of toy products is frequently unknown to consumers at the point of purchase and physicians at the point of care.
-Many of the studies examining the costs and effectiveness of poison control centers lack the necessary or appropriate data needed to reach strong conclusions, particularly regarding effectiveness.
+The reality is that the exact chemical composition of toy products is often unknown at the point of purchase and to physicians at the point of care.
+This lack of information can hinder effective treatment and reporting.
+Moreover, many studies examining poison control centers' cost-effectiveness and efficacy are limited by insufficient or inadequate data, particularly regarding their effectiveness.

 Reference